 A few examples of insects that are eaten as a delicacy in various parts of the world are the larvae of the moth Omphisa fuscidentalis, the larvae of the the cheese fly Piophila casei., the imago of the giant waterbug Lethocerus indicus, the eggs of the leaf-cutter ant Atta laevigata and the pupae of the domesticated silkmoth Bombyx mori.

-Cave paintings in Altamira in northern Spain depicts the collection of edible insects and wild bee nests.
+Cave paintings in Altamira in northern Spain depict the collection of edible insects and wild bee nests.
 These paintings are dated from approximately 30,000 to 9,000 BCE.

-Fossilized human feces found in caves in the North American Ozark Mountains contains the remains of beetle larvae, ants, ticks, lice and mites.
+Fossilized human faeces found in caves in the North American Ozark Mountains contains the remains of beetle larvae, ants, ticks, lice and mites.

 During recent years, there has been a revived international interest in entomophagy, fueled by various factors.

 - Travel, migration and international trade have made more people come in contact with the entomophagy of other cuisines than their own.

 - Interest in entomophagy from a health-food perspective.